Look Up Kern County Public Records for Free: Search Anyone

 A mail-in request is initiated with a notarized written inquiry detailing the records needed, a copy of a valid ID, and a money order for the applicable charges.
 These should be mailed to the sheriff’s office address above.

-Warrant information is considered public in California and, therefore, qualifies as part of Kern County public records—pursuant to the California Penal Code § 1534(a), which denotes warrants as part of court records.
+Warrant information is considered public in California and, therefore, qualifies as part of Kern County public records—pursuant to the CA Penal Code § 1534(a), which denotes warrants as part of court records.

-Find Warrant Information via the KCSO—The Kern County Sheriff’s Office maintains a Most Wanted List of fugitives and an Escapees List of offenders the agency wants.6 This list has mugshots, and the dataset of the absconders displays information such as warrant numbers, what they are wanted for, and physical descriptors.
+Find Warrant Information via the KCSO—The Kern County Sheriff’s Office maintains a Most Wanted List of fugitives and an Escapees List of Offenders that the agency is seeking.6 This list has mugshots, and the dataset of the absconders displays information such as warrant numbers, what they are wanted for, and physical descriptors.

 A screenshot of the most wanted list that has mugshots, and the dataset of the absconders displays information such as warrant numbers, what they are wanted for, and physical descriptors.